cyberark/conjur/CONTRIBUTING.md

 1. Change VERSION file to reflect the change.
 This file is used by some scripts.
-1. Change the API_VERSION file to reflect the correct [OpenAPI spec release](https://github.com/cyberark/conjur-openapi-spec/releases) if there has been an update to the API.
+1. Change the API_VERSION file to reflect the correct [OpenAPI spec release](https://github.com/cyberark/conjur-openapi-spec/releases) if there has been an update to the API. **If the OpenAPI spec is out of date with the current API,** it will need to be updated and released before you can release this project.
 1. Commit these changes (including the changes to NOTICES.txt, if there are any).
    `Bump version to x.y.z` is an acceptable commit message.
 1. Push your changes to a branch, and get the PR reviewed and merged.